NC State Extension Publications

 Skip to Harvesting

 Early harvesting usually avoids crop damage from pests or hurricanes and prevents field losses resulting from ear drop and fungal pathogens.
 Probably the most important reason for timely harvest is the potential for yield reductions resulting from ear loss and ear rots due to stalk lodging, ear drops, and reductions in kernel weight.
 Fungal diseases that infect the corn kernel also cause more problems as harvest is delayed.
 Mycotoxins, such as aflatoxin and fumonisin, which are produced by fungal pathogens, also increase as harvest is delayed and may result in corn that is unsuitable for human or livestock consumption.
-Ideally, corn harvest should begin as soon as the grain reaches moisture levels of 25 percent or less.
+Ideally, corn harvest should begin as soon as the grain reaches moisture levels of 25% or less.
 Under favorable conditions, corn should be ready to harvest in 10 days or less following the black layer formation at the base of the kernels.

 Plant Reproduction and Propagation